nathan-albin/math-802-course-materials/Readme.md

     ============================ 7 failed in 0.38 seconds =============================

 If you want to understand the `-v` and `--tb=no` parts, you can read the documentation of ``pytest``, but basically speaking the first one makes it tell me the results of individual tests and the second part keeps it from spitting out a bunch of code showing where the errors occurred.

+## Common issues

+Here are some common issues that come up, and tips to deal with them.

+### Issues with VS Code

+- **Run Active File:** The menu command Terminal -> Run Active File does not seem to work well with the VS Code's Python setup.
+It tries to run the file as an executable rather than explicitly calling the Python interpreter.
+There's probably a way to make it work, but it seems easier just to use the run function provided by the VS Code Python Extension.
+You can find it in the Command Palette (`Ctrl+Shift+P`).
+It's called "Python: Run Python File in Terminal".
+(No, you don't have to type that whole thing.
+If you're new to the command palette, you should read a little about it.
+It will speed you up.)
+If you want, you can create a keyboard shortcut for this command (in the command palette, find "Preferences: Open Keyboard Shortcuts").
+For example, you could bind `Ctrl+P R` to make VS Code run a python file in terminal.

+- **Can't run Pylint or Pytest:** If you're sure you have those in your Python environment, then this is probably because you're not actually using that environment.
+If you haven't set up the environment for your project yet, make sure you are in the base directory (the one where you'll clone all the assignment repositories) and run "Python: Select Interpreter" from the command palette.
+Then pick the `math802` environment, or whatever you named it.
+This will modify a file in the folder `.vscode`, so you shouldn't have to run it again.
+If you've dont that and you're still having problems, see the next note.

+- **Python environment isn't activating:** I've noticed that on several machines (mine included), the original terminal that VS Code opens does not have the selected Python environment activated.
+(You can check this by looking for the environment name to the left of the command prompt.)
+From what I've seen, there are two ways to address this.
+First, if you use VS Code to run a Python file, it will cause the environment to activate.
+Second, if you kill the terminal (the trashcan icon on the top right of the terminal window) and then open a new terminal ``Ctrl+` ``, you should see the python environment activate (assuming you've set the interpreter as in the previous note).